 - Software testing

-- Project management
+- Scrum (project management strategy)

-2Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
-This data does not represent starting salaries and employment conditions in your area may vary.
+1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Employment Statistics [accessed July, 2020].
+Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
+This data does not represent starting salaries.
+Employment conditions in your area may vary.

 2Burning-Glass.com (analysis of 141,312 QA analyst job postings, Jun.
 01–May 31, 2020).

 3Burning-Glass.com (analysis of 78,944 QA analyst job postings by education level, Jun.
 01, 2019–May 31, 2020).